 Take the cooked rice in a bowl.
 The rice should not be hot or warm, but at room temperature.

-Add 1 cup water, keeping the water level about ½ inch above the rice.
+Add 1 cup water, keeping the water level about ½ to 1 inch above the rice.

-Stir well to break any lumps, cover the bowl, and let the rice ferment for 8 hours or overnight, depending on the room temperature.
+Stir well to break any lumps, cover the bowl, and let the rice ferment for 8 to 9 hours or overnight, depending on the room temperature.

 Making Aloo Bhorta

-For the aloo bhorta, boil potatoes in enough water until they are fork tender.
+For the aloo bhorta, boil potatoes in enough water in a pan or a stovetop pressure cooker, until they are fork tender.

 Drain all the water and let the potatoes cool completely.
 Peel them and mash roughly in a bowl.